Ipsy vs. Play! by Sephora: Which Beauty Box is Right for You?

 - tre’StiQue Mini Highlight Stick: Approx. $6.50 value/$34 for full-size

 - Luxie Rose Gold Small Angle Eye Brush: full-size/$10 value

 However, this month’s products surprised me a bit.
-For one, there was no nail polish (!!), there was a makeup brush, but this one seemed to be of higher quality than some of the other ones they’ve sent, and an angled eye brush is something I can actually use.
+For one, there was no nail polish (!!).
+There was a makeup brush, but this one seemed to be of higher quality than some of the other ones they’ve sent.
+And there was an angled eye brush, which is something I can actually use.
 Additionally, I think I’m actually in love with the mini highlight stick.
-For someone who couldn’t learn how to contour to save my life, this is the most amazing shortcut I’ve ever seen — I will definitely be buying a full-size once I run out.
-I appreciate receiving a lip liner rather than yet another lipstick, and even though I don’t really like receiving individual eyeshadows, I did like the matte shade of this one.
+For someone who couldn’t learn how to contour to save my life, this is the most amazing shortcut I’ve ever seen—I will definitely be buying a full-size one once I run out.
+I appreciate receiving a lip liner rather than yet another lipstick.
+Even though I don’t really like receiving individual eyeshadows, I did like the matte shade of this one.
 All in all, not a bad month for Ipsy.